-We are going to welcome visitors from all corners of Europe: Scandinavia as well as Moravia, students, professionals as well as decision-makers working on important positions in European institutions.
-Several panels of the accompanying program are meant for general public..
+We are going to welcome visitors from all corners of Europe: Scandinavia, V4 as well as Moravia; journalists, academics, students, professionals as well as decision-makers working on important positions in European institutions.
+Several panels of the accompanying programme are meant for general public.

 Not to overlook quality production and its creators from Central and Eastern European region, we have started cooperation with three organisations and institutions from V4 mapping their own national markets.
 With support of Visegrad fund, we are currently partnering with Slovak Association of Independent Producers, Polish Lodz Film School and Hungarian festival of short films Busho Film Festival.

 We are already working on Industry programme of Serial Killer 2019.
 More information will come, and more names and titles will be announced on Cinepass portal or our Facebook page in upcoming months.